What Beans Do Starbucks Use for Espresso? Secret Revealed (2026)

 Understanding Dark Roast vs. Standard Coffee Beans

 Yes, espresso needs a certain type of coffee bean and roast.
-Every coffee bean can be used practically for espresso.
+Every Starbucks Arabica beans can be used practically for espresso.
 But, the best outcome comes from dark, deep, and robust roasts.
 So, what beans do Starbucks use for espresso?
 Starbucks mainly uses its Espresso Roast.
 It is a mixture of Latin American and Asia-Pacific beans.
 The beans are roasted to a full-bodied flavor with a caramelized touch.

 Learn More about – Light Roast vs. Dark Roast Coffee: How Are They Different?